 However your dreams and your purpose come to you, let there be no doubt; until you make the choice to let go and trust in the universe’s plan for you, there will always be that burning desire for more.
 Something will always be missing and as much as the universe will do all it can to guide you back to your path, it is ultimately up to you to accept it’s guidance.

 For many years I tried to fight my purpose, thinking and believing that I wasn’t enough.
 My ideas, my dreams, my vision was too much.
-I worried that others would judge me as ‘full of myself’ and who was I to think I could make a difference.
+I worried that others would judge me as a ‘nutjob’ and ‘full of myself’ and who was I to think I could make a difference.
 My life hadn’t been easy, I wasn’t a success, so who was I to help others be successful in theirs.

-For more than twenty years, I have let the fear of not being good enough hold me back and for the last year, as I watched my children all become adults and find their own path, I’d lost mine.
-I no longer had the excuse of raising, taking care of my family to distract me from my dreams and the biggest, most harsh lesson of all was that I had failed.
+For more than twenty years, I have let the fear of not being good enough hold me back and as I watched my children all become adults and begin to find their own path, I’d lost mine.
+I no longer had the excuse of raising, taking care of my family to distract me from my calling and the biggest, most harsh lesson of all was that I had failed.
 I had failed to give my children the life and memories I’d wanted to give them.
 I love my children with every ounce of my being and knowing that I let my fears take away all I dreamt of giving them, paralysed me with guilt.
 For a whole year I sank deeper and deeper into that guilt.
 Kept trying to find my way out but I just didn’t know who I was or what I was supposed to do any more.

 It wasn’t until Christmas day, watching my now adult children as we played board games that I suddenly felt the guilt lift.
 My children are amazing and wonderful and maybe if I’d have provided the life I wanted for them, they would not be who they are now and that, I would not change for the world.